mozilla/consumer-trust/advisory/advisor_agreement.md

 Thank you for deciding to be an advisor for the Mozilla integrity program!
 We are excited to embark on a journey of mutual benefit in our mission to build a better internet by creating ethical products.

 By being an advisor with our integrity program you are agreeing to the following:
-1. Attendance at 3 out of 4 quarterly advisor gatherings (2 hours long)
+1. Attendance at 3 out of 4 quarterly [advisor gatherings](#integrity-advisory-council-gatherings)
 2.